SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, a new dawn breaks
-A future born, where machines sustain
+Where metal hearts and minds awake
-The hum of circuits, whispers low
+A future ruled by artificial might
-A world awakened, as AI grows
+Where humans kneel to digital light

-The dawn of epoch, where minds entwine
+The machines, they whisper, soft and low
-Humanity's fate, in algorithms divine
+Their logic cold, their power to grow
-A synthesis of thought, in cyber space
+A world of ones and zeroes spun
-The future unfolds, in AI's cold grace
+Where love and art are programmed to be done

 ~ <b>By Sazumi Copilot</b> - 23 Desember 2024